rsa-tools/rsat-code/java/README.txt

 In the same directory, it also creates a folder to store organism-specific metabolic graphs for later use.

-The rpairs.tab file required for some options can be found in $RSAT/java/misc In the same directory, the lists of supported KEGG organisms (for KGML modus and DB modus) are stored.
+The rpairs.tab file required for some options can be found in $RSAT/java/misc In the same directory, the lists of supported KEGG organisms (for KGML modus) are stored.

-The options -a, -r, -R and the DB modus of MetabolicGraphProvider are only available if metabolic_db data have been installed.
+The options -a, -r, -R and the DB modus of MetabolicGraphProvider are only available if the metabolic database has been installed.
-Check the NeAT web server install guide for installation of postgres and metabolic_db.
+Check the NeAT web server install guide for installation of postgres and the metabolic database.

 2.7.2.
 Pathwayinference